neilmhta/CopulaProgram/replit.md

   - Enhanced shadow on hover (increased depth and darkness) for visual feedback
   - 0.3s smooth transition for elegant interaction
   - Automatically returns to original position when mouse leaves
+  - Mentee cards excluded from lift effect - they keep their original border color change animation (gray to blue)

 ## Project Architecture